denten/denten.github.io/_posts/2018-07-01-research-proposal-guide.md

 *A plan of action.*

 Identify any gaps you have.
 Describe work completed (if any).
-Come up with a reasonable timeline.
+Come up with a reasonable **schedule**.
 Suggest per-week, per-month, per-semester goals and milestones.